Visiting an Iban longhouse is perhaps one of the most unique experiences on offer in Malaysian Borneo.

 - Present your gifts to the chief and he will distribute them among the families staying there.
 Never give individual children items such as pens or candy that may cause a dispute later.

 - You can take pictures inside of the longhouse, however, avoid photographing babies or women in sarongs.
+Before snapping, check the backdrop of your potential photos for indigenous nudity.
 Always ask permission first.
-See 10 tips for travel photography.

-- While everyone has their limits, you should accept good-natured offerings of food and drinks from as many people as possible to avoid causing potential offense.
+- Although everyone has a limit, you should accept good-natured offerings of food and drinks from as many people as possible to avoid causing potential offense.
+Be warned: people may want to get drunk with you.

 - Men can remove their shirts while inside of the longhouse.

 As is common in the travel industry, the writer was provided with a complimentary longhouse stay for the purpose of reviewing those services.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our Ethics Policy.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.